Residency Programs

 Grand Rounds

-The Department of Medicine, Division of Hematology / Oncology weekly Grand Rounds is held every Wednesday from 8 to 9 a.m. at the Ronald B. Herberman Conference Center auditorium, 2nd floor, UPMC Cancer Pavilion, 5150 Centre Avenue, adjoining the UPMC Shadyside Medical Building.
-Reminders are posted on the Calendar of Events.
+The Department of Medicine, Division of Hematology / Oncology weekly Grand Rounds is held every Wednesday from 8 to 9 a.m.
 Meetings are open to physicians, physician’s assistants, and nurses who are interested in cancer research.
 Different types of cancers are discussed each week.
-Occasionally, special seminars, held in the same location as Grand Rounds, are hosted by the Hematology/Oncology Division.

 Seminars and Journal Clubs

-- The weekly Hillman Basic and Translational Research Seminar Series is one of the largest and most well attended at the University of Pittsburgh.
-Seminars typically attract audiences of well over one hundred students, post-docs, faculty and clinicians, as well as attendees from outside Hillman or UPMC.
-Both internal and external speakers are invited to present to highlight key developments in basic and translational cancer research areas (coordinator: Gina Toy-Cuttler).
+- The weekly UPMC Hillman Cancer Center Scientific Seminar Series attracts audiences of students, post-docs, faculty and clinicians from UPMC and Pitt.
+Both internal and external speakers are invited to present to highlight key developments in basic and translational cancer research areas.

 - Clinical oncology programs hold regular Tumor Board Meetings to present and discuss patient cases.
 Specific groups include head and neck, lung and esophageal, urologic, colon and gastrointestinal, breast, ovarian and gynecologic cancers, as well as leukemia and lymphoma, melanoma, and neuro-oncology.

-- Many programs and centers such as the Immunology Program (coordinator: Rosemary Hoffman) and Women’s Cancer Research Center (coordinator: Dr. Mei Zhang) organize regular journal clubs in which papers with seminal importance for cancer research are discussed in a stimulating environment.
+- Many of our research programs at UPMC Hillman organize research work in progress seminars and journal clubs where trainees have opportunities to present their own work and discuss new discoveries in their fields and papers with seminal importance for cancer research.
 Other journal clubs are organized around a specific topic of interest, such as the DNA Repair Journal Club, which focuses on current topics in DNA repair as it relates to human disease, DNA damage processing, genome stability, telomere biology, cancer and aging.

 Useful Links